-We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+We propose over the coming year to take further steps to address the above matter to further enhance our governance arrangements.
+Much work has already been undertaken following the report on the Data Centre Migration Project, and the migration to the Redhill Data Centre is substantially complete.

 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.

-Signatures:
+Signatures: Date:

 Leader of the Council

 Date:

 Chief Executive